lorin/epidemic-register/README.md

 * partition tolerance

 Alas, there's no way to beat the CAP theorem for *linearizable* consistency.
-However, if you're willing to settle for the slightly weaker (but still strong) *sequential consistency*, then, well, you still can't beat the CAP theorem in the general case.
+However, what about the weaker (but still strong) *sequential consistency*?
+Well, you still can't beat the CAP theorem in the general case.

-However, it turns out that there is a data structure that has all three properties: the *epidemic register*.
+However, if you're willing to settle for sequential consistency, it turns out that there is a data structure that has all three properties: the *epidemic register*.

 This post uses that register as an example to explain the CAP theorem, as well as illustrate how to do some formal specifying use TLA+ and Alloy.